Boehm garbage collector

 The Boehm–Demers–Weiser garbage collector, often simply known as the Boehm GC or Boehm collector, is a conservative garbage collector for C and C++ developed by Hans Boehm, Alan Demers, and Mark Weiser.

 Boehm GC is free software distributed under a permissive free software licence similar to the X11 license.
 The first paper introducing this collector appeared in 1992.

 Design

 Hans Boehm describes the operation of the collector as follows:

 The collector uses a mark-sweep algorithm.
-It provides incremental and generational collection under operating systems which provide the right kind of virtual memory support.
-(Currently this includes Linux, *BSD, recent Windows versions, MacOS X, HP/UX, Solaris, Tru64, Irix and a few other operating systems, with varying restrictions.)
+It provides incremental and generational collection under operating systems that provide the right kind of virtual memory support.
+(Currently this includes Linux, *BSD, recent Windows versions, MacOS X, HP/UX, Solaris, Tru64, Irix, and a few other operating systems, with varying restrictions.)
 It allows finalization code to be invoked when an object is collected.
 It can take advantage of type information to locate pointers if such information is provided, but it is usually used without such information.